 The key to stress free portfolio creation is to create it as you go.
 Don't wait till the end of the year.
 Doing that results in an overwhelming task that you are very unlikely to want to complete.
+So, prepare to start on the right foot for the coming school year.
 My portfolios consist of 3 parts, a list of topics covered, a reading list, and samples of work completed.
 I have used Evernote and Seesaw for digital portfolios.
-I like Seesaw best and have used it the last 2 years.
+I like Seesaw best and have used it since 2018.

 The reading list is another note within my Seesaw portfolio.
 It should be pretty self explanatory.
 It has an ongoing list of books that the kiddo read himself and a list of books that Adam or I read aloud or audio books we listened to as a family.
 I classify them as books read by the kiddo and books read to the kiddo.
 I add the books in as they are finished.

 Last, but not least, the hard part of portfolio creation is the collection of samples.
 The general recommendation I have seen in my own online searches over the years is to have roughly 3 samples for each subject in your portfolio for the year.
 That is what I went with when we lived in Minnesota and Michigan, but it isn't enough in Quebec.
 I now shoot for 3 per semester as a minimum.
 Since the purpose of the portfolio is to show growth over the course of the year I try to put in one entry per subject per month on average.

 What goes in the portfolio?
 We tend toward interest driven learning and only use a curriculum for math.
 So, we don't have a lot of worksheets or papers to show.
 Much of the kiddo's portfolio is made up of photos.
 Let me share a bit by topic (these are all required in Quebec).

 French (second language): I have a couple samples of writing, a photo of him in a one month beginner class, and photos of him playing games or speaking in French.
 This subject always has the least examples because most of his study is speaking.